kallewesterling/twittersheep/README.md

 Well, I wrote a simple Python port that works the same way (ish).
 Feel free to suggest changes via pull requests or issues.

-The result is a wordcloud like this one:
+The result is a wordcloud like this one (based on [my twitter account](http://www.twitter.com/kallewesterling)):

 ![Image showing an example of my wordcloud generated using the script.](images/my_wordcloud.png)